role of Anti-Submarine Warfare (ASW) helicopters is to protect the

 replaced by a modern

-anti-submarine warfare versions of Westland Sea King are still
+anti-submarine warfare versions of the Westland Sea King are still

 operational around the world.